 Oh, and there had to be enough for leftovers to take to lunch the next day!
 That’s when I decided to whip up this easy potato curry.
 It’s so creamy, you could eat it alone or pair it with rice!

 In addition to the potatoes, I had to add in some additional veggies.
 Peas and carrots seemed like the perfect fit.

 I opted for fresh carrots and frozen peas, but you could totally sub for a bag of frozen peas and carrots to help you save even more time.
 I already had carrots on hand, so I decided to go ahead and use them.

 When dicing up your veggies, it’s important to make sure that they aren’t too big.
 Especially the potatoes.
 The larger you cut them, the more time it will take for them to cook.

 I snagged a bag of Dutch Yellow Baby Potatoes from Trader Joe’s, so they were already pretty small to begin with.
 I chopped them into four pieces, sometimes six if they were a bit larger.
 I’d say each piece was about an inch wide.

 As for the carrots, it’s important to keep these pretty small, about the size of a pea.
 The thicker they are, the longer they will take to cook.
 You don’t want to risk over-cooking everything else waiting for the carrots to cook through.
 They should be cooked through in about 10 minutes.

-The cool thing about this curry is that the “curry” is made with just a few ingredients.
+The cool thing about this Easy Potato Curry is that the “curry” is made with just a few ingredients.
 Many of them you probably already have on hand!
 If by chance you don’t, you could definitely find the ingredients you need at most any grocery store.